I wrote, just over two years ago, about my carry-on epiphany, converting from a hand carried ‘tote’ to a backpack.

 I’d rather travel with a bag that is slightly ‘too big’ than one slightly ‘too small’, particularly a soft/collapsible type bag like this which only takes up more space when it is more full.
 So the Lance Executive Daypack is now my preferred traveling bag.

-Available direct from ECBC, currently with a 45% discount and free shipping, or from Amazon (currently with a 10% discount and free shipping) and probably elsewhere too.
+Available direct from ECBC for $150 and free shipping, or from Amazon ($140 and free shipping) and probably elsewhere too.